Pregnant? You Should be Concerned about Food Safety

 Listeria Monocytogenes

 Listeria is a stubborn little bacteria that can grow and thrive in your fridge.
-You can get sick from any uncooked food you eat that’s been contaminated with bacteria.
+You can get sick from any uncooked food you eat that has bacteria.
 It’s even more likely to happen with Listeria.
 Listeriosis causes flu-like symptoms but if listeria is passed on to a fetus, it can cause you to have a miscarriage, premature birth, or give birth to a stillborn baby.
+Find all the info about current and past Listeria outbreaks from the CDC here.
 Prevent Listeriosis by following these food safety tips from the CDC:

 Meats and Deli Foods

-- Avoid getting fluid from hot dog and lunch meat packages on other foods, utensils, and food preparation surfaces, and wash hands after handling hot dogs, luncheon meats, and deli meats.
+- Avoid getting fluid from hot dog and lunch meat packages on other foods, utensils, and food preparation surfaces, and wash hands after handling hot dogs, lunch meats, and deli meats.

 - Do not eat refrigerated meat or vegetable pâté or meat spreads from a deli or meat counter or from the refrigerated section of a store, unless heated to steaming.
 Foods that do not need refrigeration, like canned or shelf-stable pâté and meat spreads, are safe to eat.
 Refrigerate after opening.